 All schools have to spend the sport funding on improving their provision of PE and sport, but there is freedom to choose how we do it.
 At Marshside Primary School we recognise the contribution of PE to the health and well-being of the children.
 In addition, we believe that an innovative and varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all children.

-View the Marshside Primary School Sports Grant Expenditure 2016-2017 below:
+View the Marshside Primary School Sports Grant Impact report 2017-2018 below: